slevithan/oniguruma-parser/README.md

 #### Erroring on patterns that trigger Oniguruma bugs

-This library currently throws errors for several edge cases that trigger Oniguruma bugs.
-In future versions, such errors will be replaced with warnings.
-This library intentionally doesn't reproduce Oniguruma bugs.
+This library intentionally doesn't reproduce bugs, and it currently throws errors for several edge cases that trigger Oniguruma bugs and undefined behavior.

 <details>
   <summary>Nested absent functions</summary>